- 1 What is a pecan (Carya illinoinensis)?

 - Phytosterols: mainly beta-sitosterol.
 This is a plant component very similar to the animal cholesterol, that, in the intestine, it has the inhibitory effect of cholesterol absorption.
 A diet rich in phytosterols can help reduce the absorption of dietary cholesterol.

-More information on pecans in the listing above.
+More information on pecans.